outdreamer/build-a-cure/docs/tasks/function_to_do.md

                   - a direction/degree-correcting structure
                   - an error-detection structure like a low-level error threshold

-              - ***: the extremity & over-reduction & isolation structures can also be used to infer the solution structure function of a reversal applied to reduction/isolation operations
+              - ***: error structures of extremity, reduction & isolation can also be used to infer the solution structure function of a reversal applied to extremity/reduction/isolation structures
                 - variation in priority/direction
                   - over-simplification :: reduction/isolation
                   - over-complication :: expansion/integration